Bachopin/crypto-attention-lab/WEB_OVERVIEW.md

 - **Scenario Cards**: Displays "Trend Up", "Sideways", "Trend Down", "Crash" scenarios with their probabilities and historical average returns.
 - **Similar Dates List**: Shows the top historical dates that match the current market state, including their similarity score and subsequent return.
 - **Interactive**: Allows users to adjust `top_k` (number of similar states) and `lookahead` (forecast horizon).
+- **Compact View**: Optimized layout for embedding in the Major Asset Module.

 ### StatCards Components
 - **SummaryCard**: Main asset display with gradient background